 This program was developed for clinical laboratory professionals with experience using tandem mass spectrometry (LC-MS/MS) and liquid chromatography mass spectrometry (LC-MS) for laboratory analyses.
 It would benefit technologists who wish to improve their technical skillset, as well as directors or supervisors who would like a course on issues that affect mass spectrometry testing operations.
 The content of this program is at the intermediate level and covers the resolution of technical issues with HPLC and mass spectrometry hardware and related mass spec assay troubleshooting and assay maintenance, quality control as well as common post-analytical problems.
 This program is appropriate for learners who have first-hand exposure to the technology through prior use.

 The program is composed of nine courses, listed below.
-Each course can be completed online in approximately 1-3 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-3 hours and contains a lecture, readings, resources, and a quiz.

 System Suitability Testing and Preventive Maintenance